-As of the record date of the annual meeting, March 7, 2014, 9,729,280 shares of common stock had been issued to our Board of Directors, named executive officers, and other employees and consultants as compensation under our 1992 Plan, and 1,085,600 of such shares remained outstanding under the applicable award agreements.
-In addition, as of March 7, 2014, 383,330 shares of common stock had been issued to our Board of Directors, named executive officers, and other employees as compensation other than pursuant to our 1992 Plan, and 99,788 of such shares remained outstanding under the applicable award agreements.
+As of the record date of the Annual Meeting, March 7, 2014, 9,729,280 shares of Common Stock had been issued to our Board of Directors, named executive officers, and other employees and consultants as compensation under our 1992 Plan, and 1,085,600 of such shares remained outstanding under the applicable award agreements.
+In addition, as of March 7, 2014, 383,330 shares of Common Stock had been issued to our Board of Directors, named executive officers, and other employees as compensation other than pursuant to our 1992 Plan, and 99,788 of such shares remained outstanding under the applicable award agreements.
 For further information about awards to our named executive officers, see "Compensation Discussion and Analysis."
 For further information about awards to our directors, see "Proposal No. 1: Election of Directors-Director Compensation."

-The following table sets forth information regarding outstanding options, warrants and rights under our 1992 Plan and equity compensation plans not approved by stockholders, rights to acquire shares of common stock outstanding and shares of common stock available for issuance under our 1997 Non-Qualified Employee Stock Purchase Plan, the ESPP, in each case as of December 31, 2013.
-The material terms of our 1992 Plan are described in "Equity Compensation Plan Information-1992 Stock Option and Stock Award Plan."
-The material terms of our ESPP are described in our Form 10K - Note 4 "Common Stock and Other Equity Related Transactions".
+The following table sets forth information regarding outstanding options, warrants and rights under our 1992 Plan and equity compensation plans not approved by stockholders, rights to acquire shares of Common Stock outstanding and shares of Common Stock available for issuance under our 1997 Non-Qualified Employee Stock Purchase Plan, the ESPP, in each case as of December 31, 2013.

-Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available at fiscal year-end for future issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category (a) (b) (c) 1992 Stock Option and Stock Award Plan 1,085,600(1) \$21.95 1997 Non-Qualified Employee Stock Purchase Plan 530,867 (2) Equity compensation plans approved by stockholders 1,085,600 \$21.95 530,867 Equity compensation plans not approved by stockholders Total 1,085,600 \$21.95 530,867
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available at fiscal year-end for future issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category (a) (b) (c) 1992 Stock Option and Stock Award Plan 1,085,600(1) \$21.95 - 1997 Non-Qualified Employee Stock Purchase Plan - - 530,867 (2) Equity compensation plans approved by stockholders 1,085,600 \$21.95 530,867 Equity compensation plans not approved by stockholders Total 1,085,600 \$21.95 530,867

-(1) This amount represents the total number of shares of common stock issuable pursuant to outstanding stock options granted to our named executive officers, directors and employees under the 1992 Plan.
+(1) This amount represents the total number of shares of Common Stock issuable pursuant to outstanding stock options granted to our named executive officers, directors and employees under the 1992 Plan.
 From 2005 to 2009, Mr. Zell chose to receive his equity awards in the form of stock options totaling 1,080,000 shares.
 Upon joining the Board in 2009, Mr. Contis chose to receive his equity award in the form of stock options totaling 5,600 shares.
 These shares are fully vested.

-(2) This amount represents shares of common stock available for issuance under our ESPP.
+(2) This amount represents shares of Common Stock available for issuance under our ESPP.